starfederation/datastar/site/static/md/guide/datastar_expressions.md

 ## `ctx.signals`

 Every expression is evaluated in the context of `ctx`, which is the Datastar context.
-This means that `ctx` can be used in Datastar expressions to access the `signals` object.
+This means that `ctx` can be used in expressions to access the `signals` object.

 Here is the equivalent of the first example using `ctx.signals`.